merlins123/TimeCast-AT/nrf_sf_radio/README.md

     1000U);
 ```

-On success, the function returns the corrected transmitter-side ADDRESS timestamp and updates the `payload` pointer.
-It returns zero on timeout or CRC failure.
+On success, the function returns the receiver's local ADDRESS timestamp minus
+a fixed compensation of 160 timer ticks (10 us), and updates the `payload`
+pointer.
+The result remains in the receiver's local TIMER3 time base; it is
+not a reading of the transmitting node's clock.
+The function returns zero on
+timeout or CRC failure.

 ## Packet format